0b01Kenobi/sample/README.md

 # sample
-intro to github, getting familiar with the platform
+Anotha one, the first one.